envisioning/vocab/vocab/nian-needle-in-a-needlestack.md

 ---
 category: DATA, CORE
+generality:
+- 0.23
+- 0.21
+- 0.19
+- 0.17
+- 0.15
+- 0.13
+- 0.11
 slug: nian
 summary: Idiom used to describe the difficulty of finding a specific piece of information or data within a vast, but homogeneous, dataset.
 title: NIAN (Needle in a Needlestack)
 ---